 - Assisting with housing processes, such as check in, check out, room picks, etc.

-Position description by hall and number of positions for each community will be listed below in January.
+Position description by hall and number of positions for each community are listed below.
 Hall communities are as followed:

 - Alumni (1)